mikeathan/nodeherder/README.md

-i think settings dont get loaded from store on launch it seems to work for only 1 Attic power socket but not Human presence or TH01 after i re saved them 2 twice it seems to work now. so sth must be overiding sth
+i think settings dont get loaded from store on launch it seems to work for only 1 Attic power socket but not Human presence or TH01 after i re saved them 2 twice it seems to work now. so sth must be overiding sth and then after restart it stopped working again

 metrics results are not loaded. data is always emtpy. maybe issue with store